 Mediterranean Cruises from Barcelona, Spain

-Barcelona is a wonderful city to visit; home of Tapas and Gaudi, with elegant boulevards filled with beautiful buildings adorned with magnificent wrought-iron balconies, and an architectural surprise around every corner.
+Barcelona is a wonderful city to visit; home of tapas and Gaudi, with elegant boulevards filled with beautiful buildings adorned with magnificent wrought-iron balconies, and an architectural surprise around every corner.
 Be sure to give yourself at least a day or two to explore this enchanting city before you embark on your cruise.
 Mediterranean cruises from Barcelona are very popular and some of the very best itineraries in the Mediterranean leave from this bustling port, mainly during the European summer, from about May to October.

-Cruise Lines offering cruises departing from Barcelona
+Cruise lines offering departures from Barcelona

-Most of the well-known cruise lines offer Mediterranean cruises from Barcelona and you have a lot of freedom of choice.
+Most of the well-known cruise lines offer departures from Barcelona and you have a lot of freedom of choice.
 MSC offer 7 night round-trip cruises departing from Barcelona and visiting the ports of Marseilles in France, Genoa and Naples in Italy, Messina in Sicily and either La Goulette or Tunis in North Africa.
 Princess Cruises also have a 7 night cruise from Barcelona all around France and Italy.
 Far more popular, and a much better deal, is to choose a 12 night cruise which will take you to some of the best destinations in the Mediterranean.
 Royal Caribbean International, Celebrity and Princess Cruises all offer fabulous cruises from Barcelona to the Eastern and Western Mediterranean with itineraries to suit everyone.

 Cruises departing from Barcelona